Reez0ree/serverless-superhero-gallery/README.md

 Open the index.html file in your browser.

 ### 3️⃣ Deploy to AWS S3
-Coming soon: Detailed instructions for hosting the website on AWS S3.
+Find detailed instructions for hosting the website on AWS S3 in the AWS_Hosting.md file.

 ---